 - dash nutmeg

-- Preheat oven to 350 degrees F and brush a 8x8” or 7½” square casserole dish with about 1 teaspoon of oil.
+- Preheat oven to 350 degrees F and brush a 8×8” or 7 1/2” square casserole dish with about 1 teaspoon of oil.

 - Bring a large pot of water to a boil and cook linguine following package directions, except cook pasta about 1-2 minutes less than recommended time (it will finish cooking when the casserole bakes in the oven).
 When pasta is done, rinse with cool water to stop the cooking.
-Add cooked pasta to a large mixing bowl when done.
+Add pasta to a large mixing bowl.

 - Meanwhile, heat a sauté pan over medium heat.
 When ready, add onions and celery and cook till veggies are tender, about 5-7 minutes.
 Add veggies to large mixing bowl when done.